neospl0it/neospl0it.github.io/_posts/2024-09-23-hide-secrets-on-jpg-images.md

   path: thbnls/steg.png
 ---

-## How to Hide Secrets Inside JPG Imgaes
+# **How to Hide Secrets Inside JPG Imgaes**

+# Introduction

+### The Hidden Potential of JPG Files

+Imagine embedding secrets in plain sight, right inside a JPG image that anyone can see—but no one realizes the hidden data it contains.
+This is the essence of steganography, a method of hiding information within other seemingly innocent files.
+By exploiting the structure of JPG files and using Python’s capabilities, we can embed hidden messages or even entire files inside an image without altering its visible characteristics.
+In this guide, we’ll walk through the process of seamlessly inserting and extracting hidden data from JPG images using Python and a hex editor.

-### JPG File Structure and Steganography
+## JPG File Structure and Steganography

-JPG files are composed of a sequence of binary data that begins with 4 bytes of specific marker (`\FF\D8\FF\E0`) and ends with 2 bytes of another marker (`\FF\D9`).
-After the closing marker (`\FF\D9`), any additional data is ignored by image viewers, making it an excellent spot to hide extra information.
+JPG files are essentially binary streams of data, bookended by specific markers.
+The file starts with a four-byte sequence (\FF\D8\FF\E0) and ends with a two-byte marker (\FF\D9).
+Here’s the magic: any data appended after this closing marker is ignored by image viewers, but it remains embedded in the file.
+This overlooked space becomes a perfect spot for embedding secret messages or hidden files—an ideal vehicle for rudimentary steganography.

-Using Python’s file-handling capabilities, we can read, write, and manipulate this binary data to inject and retrieve secret messages or files, without changing the visible properties of the image.
+By manipulating the binary data of a JPG image, you can insert concealed information without affecting the visible properties of the image.
+Using basic Python file operations, the hidden data can be injected or extracted with ease.

-### How to Hide Secrets Inside JPG Images Using a Hex Editor and Python
+## How to Hide Secrets Inside JPG Images Using a Hex Editor and Python

 A simple way to hide data inside JPG images using a hex editor and Python.
 This technique leverages the JPG file structure to store hidden messages or even entire files without affecting the appearance of the image.
 We'll also provide the code to inject and extract hidden content.